 The best approach to festivals is to pack light and pop it all into a rucksack so it’s easy to carry around.
-Your camp site could be anything up to a mile from the entrance so you don’t want to be carrying too much over this distance.
+Your camp site could be anything up to a mile from the entrance so you don’t want to carry too much over this distance.

 Food and drink

-• Tins for cooking.
+- Tins for cooking

-• Soft drinks and alcohol (if permitted!)
+- Soft drinks and alcohol (if permitted!)